sudoAPWH/Python-Keylogger/README.md

 Step 2, find the cloned directory, click the .command file, and there! you are set up!
 You should find the logged key strokes in a .txt file in the directory.

 Note: this program will NOT run in the backround, I suggest you minimise the window to make it not show on your desktop.

+Also, when you clone the repo, it should put the files in your home directory.
+If the files are not in your home directory, you will have to move them there.
+The script is made to get the files from there, if they are not there, THE SCRIPT WILL NOT RUN!